 Today, we have to ask the same question: Will Israel’s enemies ever learn?
 Throughout history God has punished those who oppress Israel.
 Why do nations continue to provoke Him?

 In the second part of Genesis 12:3, God says, “whoever curses you I will curse.”
 As God said, it will be.
 Take a look at Joel 3:1–2, “In those days and at that time, when I restore the fortunes of Judah and Jerusalem I will gather all nations and bring them down to the Valley of Jehoshaphat.
 There I will put them on trial for what they did to my inheritance, my people Israel, because they scattered my people among the nations and divided up my land.”

 God has restored the Jewish people to Judah.
 The nations have already divided up the land.
 The only thing left is judgment.
-As two parts of the prophecy have already come true, we must bless Israel, and have faith that the rest will be fulfilled in due time.
+As two parts of the prophecy have already come true, we must bless those who bless Israel, those who bless you [Israel], and have faith that the rest will be fulfilled in due time.
 Enemies of Israel, take note!